Carol Atherton

-Carol Atherton is a British teacher and academic who has written "on the teaching of English Literature, curricular reform and the nature of disciplinary knowledge".
+Carol Atherton is an English teacher who has written "on the teaching of English Literature, curricular reform and the nature of disciplinary knowledge".

 Life and work

 Atherton is from Merseyside.
 She graduated with a degree in English from St Edmund Hall, Oxford, gained a PGCE at Manchester Metropolitan University, and a PhD at the University of Nottingham in 2003.

 Atherton has taught English since 1996 and is currently Head of English at Spalding Grammar School in Lincolnshire.
 She was made a Fellow of the English Association in 2009.
 She has written "on the teaching of English Literature, curricular reform and the nature of disciplinary knowledge".